luffa99/wiro/README.md

 ### WirO is a mobile phone application which allows recording Orienteering runs, or other types of sport runs, using a smartphone and NFC tags.
 The app records split and total times and uses NFC tags to check stations passage.
 Runs are synchronized with a server which shows auto-results.

 If you are interested in developing further this app, you're welcome!
+You can also contact me at webmaster(ät)scom-mendrisio.ch.

 > At the moment the app is localized in _italian_, but this will change (hopefully) asap!